Pirouz-Nourian/Spatial_Computing_Design_Studio20/docs/A4_Forming/Process.md

  <span style="color: #76AB24;">* We didn't succeed to succesfully aply the tileset for the balconies.
 The lattice almost becomes like a checkerboard, and therefore the Boolean Marching Cubes algorithm doesn't recognize a lot of corners.*</span>

+  <span style="color: #76AB24;">* Also we know that this is not the best way to do the texturing.
+We are sure that there are ways to do this in one script without having to export all the materials seperately, but for now this solution lead to a proper end result.*</span>

 ### Pseudo code

 ``` Python